AT-Publishing/website/_glossary/dca.md

 For instance, you can decide that every month, on the day of receiving your pay check, you buy 500 USD worth of Bitcoin.

 * [More on DCA](/strategy/dollar-cost-averaging/)

+**Best Tools for Dollar Cost Averaging**

+* Trading Platform: [Independent Reserve](http://bit.ly/at-indyres) - Aussie exchange with AutoSchedule feature
+* Technical Analysis: None at all!
+* Charting App: None at all!